 Under s.
-233.3 of the Act, Canadian residents are required to file an annual report (in CRA form T1135) outlining the "specified foreign property" owned by them during the year if the total cost amounts of such "specified foreign property" at any time during the year exceeded \$CAD 100,000.
+233.3 of the Act, Canadian residents are required to file an annual report (in CRA form T1135) outlining the "specified foreign property" owned by them during the year if the total cost amounts of such "specified foreign property" at any time during the year exceeded \$100,000.
 "Specified foreign property" includes funds held outside of Canada, shares of a non-resident corporation and debts payable by a non-resident person.
-Form T1135 was revised and expanded in 2013, such that much more detailed information regarding foreign properties, bank accounts and corporate holdings must now be disclosed to the CRA.
+Form T1135 was revised in 2015.
+The changes allow taxpayers who hold specified foreign property with a total cost amount of less than \$250,000 throughout the year to report under a new simplified reporting method.
+The previous detailed reporting method continues to apply to taxpayers who, at any time during a year, held specified foreign property with a total cost of \$250,000 or more.